matt-kukla/arxpdf/README.md

 # arxpdf
-A shell script for downloading arXiv preprints as PDFs
+A shell script for downloading arXiv preprints as PDFs.

 ## Prerequisites
 * ```curl```